 (i) On October 3, 2017, the Company issued an unsecured convertible debenture for cash proceeds in the amount of \$500,000.
-The debenture bears interest at 12% compounded annually and is due on October 3, 2019.
+The debenture bears interest at 12% compounded annually and was due on October 3, 2019.
 Interest is payable in Multiple Voting Shares issued at their volume-weighted average trading price on the ten trading days prior to payment.
 The principal may be converted by the holder at any time, in whole or in part, into units at a rate of \$21 per unit, with each unit being comprised of four Multiple Voting Shares and two warrants, with each such warrant enabling its holder to acquire one further Multiple Voting Share from treasury upon payment of \$7.50 at any time within two years from the date of issuance of the first debenture of this series of debentures.

 The value of the liability was determined by discounting the future interest payments until October 3, 2019, at a discount factor of 20% which was expected to estimate the borrowing rate available to the Company for similar instruments of debt having no conversion rights.
-The fair value of the conversion feature was determined to be \$61,111 and has been recorded in equity as "Debenture Equity".
-The liability was accreted to its face amount over the term of the debenture.
-Accretion expense of \$nil (2019 - \$17,221) has been recorded and interest of \$19,157 (2019 - \$15,000) has been accrued for the three months ended March 31, 2020.
+The fair value of the conversion feature was determined to be \$61,111 and was recorded in equity as "Debenture Equity".
+The liability will be accreted to its face amount over the term of the debenture.
+Accretion expense of \$24,625 (2020 - \$nil) and interest of \$nil (2020 - \$19,157) has been recorded for the three months ended March 31, 2021.

 Immediately following the issuance of this debenture, the Company paid a premium to the holder consisting of 4,762 units at a deemed value of \$21 per unit.
 Each unit was comprised of four Multiple Voting Shares and two share purchase warrants, with each warrant enabling its holder to acquire one further Multiple Voting Share from treasury upon payment of \$7.50 at any time within two years from the date of issuance of the first debenture of this series of debentures.
-The value of this premium has been recorded as a cost of issue against the convertible debenture.
+The value of this premium was been recorded as a cost of issue against the convertible debenture.

 On December 20, 2019, the holder of this convertible debenture agreed to extend its maturity until March 26, 2021.
 As consideration for the extension, KWG will distribute ferrochrome delivery warrants ("Delivery Warrants") to the debenture-holder as an extension fee and amend the redemption amount due and bearing interest as of December 19, 2019 to \$525,000.
-For each \$35.00 principal amount of Convertible Debentures, the debenture-holder will receive Delivery Warrants exchangeable for one tonne of warehoused ferrochrome.
+For each \$35.00 principal amount of convertible debentures, the debenture-holder will receive Delivery Warrants exchangeable for one tonne of warehoused ferrochrome.
 The terms of the Delivery Warrants will provide that they may be tendered by their holders to receive ferrochrome from 1% of any future ferrochrome production from the Company's chromite mineral interests, if and when produced.
 Management has estimated that these warrants have a nominal value at their date of issuance.
+The Company is currently renegotiating the terms of this debenture with the debenture-holder.